selfup/selfup.github.io/README.md

 This is my first GitHub Pages Website!

-I created the background images, wrote a lot (90%) of the HTML and all of the Custom CSS.
+I created the background images, wrote a lot (90%) of the HTML, and all of the Custom CSS.

 I used Bootstrap and Font Awesome to make my website a bit more modern and very responsive.